 2. Care & Maintenance

+Good ventilation is important for prolonging the life of your mattress and slat base.
 You can care for your mattress by turning and airing it regularly.
 Our slat bases offer ventilation for your mattress from beneath.
+We offer sprung beech slats as standard for nearly all our beds, but a fixed pine slat base can be ordered for an extra charge.

-We offer sprung beech slats as standard for nearly all our beds, but a fixed pine slat base can be ordered for a small extra charge.
 In order to choose which slats for your bed you need to consider the following:

-What is the humidity level in your bedroom?
-High humidity and sprung slats are not a good combination, if you have an en-suit bathroom without great ventilation I would recommend the fixed pine slat base.
+• What is the humidity level in your bedroom?
+High humidity and sprung slats are not a good combination.
+If you have an en-suit bathroom without great ventilation I would recommend the fixed pine slat base.

-Do you like a firm or softer feel?
+• Do you like a firm or softer feel?
 If you love a firm feel, fixed pine slats are perfect for you.
 The sprung slats, while still supportive, offer a little more ‘give’.
-If you need fixed pine slats due to high humidity, but prefer a softer feel – take this in to consideration when selecting your mattress and choose a model that is a little softer.

 Hand made in Britain the solid wood Hathersage bed with chevron headboard in cherry